 Berberine bridge enzyme (BBE) is a central enzyme in alkaloid metabolism and catalyzes the oxidation of the N-methyl group of (S)-reticuline with concomitant formation of a carbon-carbon bond (the "berberine bridge") to yield (S)-scoulerine.
 Using bioinformatics, we found that homologs of BBE are widespread among plants, fungi and bacteria.
-The model plant Arabidopsis thaliana, for example, possesses 27 genes that apparently encode BBE-like enzymes although the plant does not synthesize alkaloids.
+The model plant Arabidopsis thaliana, for example, possesses 27 genes that apparently encode BBE-like enzymes although the plant does not synthesize complex alkaloids.
 We have recombinantly produced BBE-like homologs, AtBBE-like proteins 13 and 15, from A. thaliana in Komagataella phaffii and identified monolignols and their glycosylated derivatives as potential substrates.
 We have solved the X-ray structure of AtBBE-like 15 and the topology was found to be very similar to that of the BBE from Eschscholzia californica previously solved by Dr. Andreas Winkler and Prof. Karl Gruber.
 However, the residues that form the active site are distinct from those found in BBE from E. californica.
 The active site architecture of the monolignol oxidoreductase is conserved in approximately half of the BBE-like enzymes suggesting that this reaction plays an important role in plant metabolism.

-To further unveil the role of BBE-like enzymes, we have teamed up with Professor Dr. Tomas Werner from the Institute of Biology at the University of Graz to investigate the in planta functions of the monolignol oxidase sub-family of the Arabidopsis BBE-like enzymes (AtBBE-like 13, 15, 24, 25, 26).
-Gene expression in all types of plant organs via qPCR has been carried out for three of the genes (AtBBE-like 13, 15, 26) and is currently underway for AtBBE24 and AtBBE25.
+To further unveil the role of BBE-like enzymes, we have teamed up with Professor Dr. Tomas Werner from the Institute of Biology at the University of Graz to investigate the in planta functions of the monolignol oxidase sub-family six of the Arabidopsis BBE-like enzymes (AtBBE-like 13, 15, 24, 25 and 26).
+Gene expression analysis employing qRT-PCR has been carried out in all types of plant organs.
+All genes from subgroup six show expression in roots and flowers.
 In addition, GUS reporter lines have been generated to investigate gene expression patterns on the tissue level throughout the plant's life cycle.
-GUS analyses have largely been completed, and GUS staining patterns have provided valuable information and will serve as basis for the design of further experiments.
+GUS staining patterns have provided valuable information and will serve as basis for the design of further experiments.
 Furthermore, we are working on the generation of single and multiple knockout lines for our genes of interest.
 Several T-DNA insertion mutants were ordered from the Nottingham Arabidopsis Stock Centre, and homozygous single knockout lines for AtBBE-like 13 and 15, as well as a homozygous double knockout line for the two genes, have been generated.
 A CRISPR/Cas9 approach is currently underway to generate single, double, and triple knockouts for AtBBE-like 24, 25, and 26, as these genes are located in close proximity on the same chromosome and the individual mutations can, thus, not be combined in a multiple knockout line via crossing approaches.
-A detailed phenotyping of the single and multiple knockout mutants, combined with the results from the expression analyses (qPCR, GUS plants) and the results of biochemical and physiological studies, will provide the basis for the elucidation of the in planta functions of the sub-family members (thesis project of Reinmar Eggers supported by Dr. Alexandra Jammer).
+A detailed phenotyping of the single and multiple knockout mutants, combined with the results from the expression analyses (qPCR, GUS plants) and the results of biochemical and physiological studies will provide information for the elucidation of in planta functions of the members of AtBBE-like subgroup six (thesis project of Reinmar Eggers supported by Dr. Alexandra Jammer).